If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Computer science vs. cyber security: cost

-Master's degrees require an investment, especially considering you may not be able to work during school.
-Fortunately, it's possible to cut costs.
+Master’s degrees require an investment.
+If you study full-time, you will likely have little or no time to earn money while you attend the program.
+Fortunately, it’s possible to cut costs.
 Certain employers are willing to cover part or all of a graduate degree, usually in exchange for a postgraduate commitment with the company.
 Additionally, scholarships and fellowships can help reduce or eliminate costs.
-Public universities often give residents a tuition break, and attending one can also help alleviate the burden.
+Public universities sometimes offer residents a tuition break, and attending one can also help alleviate the burden.

 Overview of how much a master's in computer science will cost